MISRV001/JavaScriptDataStructureLearning/README.md

 3.3.8: Manipulate cookies effectively, including testing for presence of cookies, clearing cookies, enabling/disabling cookies in the browser, and deleting cookies from your hard drive.
 3.3.9: Discuss ethics in collecting, storing, using and protecting user data.

-## Domain 4: JavaScript Technology Extensions
+## Part 4: JavaScript Technology Extensions
 4.1: Implement JavaScript libraries and frameworks.
 4.1.1: Identify and evaluate the benefits and drawbacks of using predefined libraries and frameworks, such as jQuery, Spry, Dojo, React.js, Angular.js and Prototype.
 4.1.2: Identify steps for using libraries (such as jQuery), frameworks and available plug-ins, including, optimization for faster JavaScript manipulation.